 The Code and associated Action Plan are reviewed and updated annually.
-The latest update will be submitted to the Comhairle for approval in June 2024.
+The latest updates were approved by the Comhairle in June 2025.

 4. Statutory Roles

 The Comhairle's Constitutional Documents set out the decision-making structure; they include the Scheme of Administration, Scheme of Delegation, Scheme of Appointments, Standing Orders, Contract Regulations and Financial Regulations.
 Those documents were reviewed by the Comhairle in March 2022.